raomin/ESPAltherma/README.md

     ...
     ```

     *If you're not sure which one to take, choose the closest or Default.h.
-The only thing that could happen is that you would have missing values or wrong label names.*
+The only thing that could happen is that you would have missing values, null values or wrong label names.*

     **NEW!** *You can now select locale version of the value definition.
 French, German and Spanish are supported.*
     Add the Language in the path.
 Eg for German: